 Trip’d focuses on the average person looking to keep their travel planning organized so that everyone had access to the same information.
 No longer will emails, phone calls and text messages be lost for upcoming trips with friends and family.
 This application is simple, create the trip you want to plan, invite your friends, plan the itinerary and go.
 You can even look up flight information and message travelers on the go.

 Research and Discovery

-Utilizing the information and trends I saw with my results from the user survey, I created user stories highlighting a framework for the app.
-By dividing by priority, I was able to focus and hone in on the Minimum Viable Product requirements and separate the features that would be nice to have later down the line.
-Here the main areas of focus for the first version of the prototype would be account creation, communication, creating itineraries and adding flight information.
-These were the most important features amongst survey takers as well.
+Utilizing the information and trends I saw with my results from the user survey, I curated a list of 11 user stories, then prioritized the most essential ones that address the problem and users’ needs (e.g. creating a trip itinerary to better organize travel plans, communicating with other travelers etc.).
+By dividing by priority, I was able to focus and hone in on the Minimum Viable Product requirements and separate the features that would be nice to have in future iterations.

-Having MVP requirements in place, I created a few user flows to show how a user would accomplish each of the tasks for the prototype.
-I made sure to keep the flow simplistic within the constraints of the minimum requirements.
+My user flows integrated high priority user stories and show how a user would accomplish each of the tasks imperative for testing the general functionality of the app.
+I made sure to keep the flow simplistic within the constraints the problem at hand and user needs from data we collected.
 Below are two examples of user flows I created for this project.
 Feel free to click the button below to see all the user flows for this project.

 Wireframes and Sketches

 So now that we know how the app should work, what should it look like?
 Before we dive into this, here is where I learned a big lesson on shortcuts and finding your individual design processes.

 And that's where things went left...